KhalidElSayed/notification-wrapper/README.md

 __A convenient wrapper for android.app.Notification__

 This is a convenient helper to show notifications in Android.
-It is used by CalDAV-Sync & CardDAV-Sync for Android.

 ## Requirements